1994 Northridge earthquake: Other buildings

 Numerous Los Angeles museums, including the Art Deco Building in Hollywood, were closed, as were numerous city shopping malls.
 Gazzarri's nightclub suffered irreparable damage and had to be torn down.
 The city of Santa Monica suffered significant damage.
 Many multifamily apartment buildings in Santa Monica were yellow-tagged and red-tagged.
 An especially hard hit area was between Santa Monica Canyon and Saint John's Hospital, a linear corridor that suffered a significant amount of property damage.
 The City of Santa Monica provided assistance to landlords dealing with repairs so tenants could return home as soon as possible.
 In Valencia, the California Institute of the Arts experienced heavy damage, with classes relocated to a nearby Lockheed test facility for the remainder of 1994.
 The Los Angeles Unified School District closed local schools throughout the area, which reopened one week later.
 UCLA and other local universities were also shut down.
 The University of Southern California suffered some structural damage to several older campus buildings, but classes were conducted as scheduled.
+Pierce College suffered $2 million in damages, the most affected of the nine Los Angeles community colleges.